code-distortion/backoff/README.md

 ### Max Attempts

-To stop Backoff from retrying forever, you can specify the maximum number of attempts that are allowed to be made.
+By default, Backoff will retry forever.
+To stop this from happening, you can specify the maximum number of attempts allowed.

 Note that the number of *attempts* will be one more than the number of *retries* that occur.